 Prevention and Control of Visceral Leishmaniasis

-Since man is the only reservoir of kala azar in Nepal, active and passive case detection and treatment of those found to be infected (including PKDL) may be sufficient to abolish the human reservoir and control the disease.
+Since man is the only reservoir of kala-azar in Nepal, active and passive case detection and treatment of those found to be infected (including PKDL) may be sufficient to abolish the human reservoir and control the disease.

 The application of residual insecticides has proved effective in the control of sandflies.
-DDT is the first choice since the vector of kala azar P. argentipes is susceptible to DDT.
+DDT is the first choice since the vector of kala-azar P. argentipes is susceptible to DDT.
 Insecticide spraying should be undertaken in human dwellings, animal shelters and all other resting places up to a height of 6 feet from floor level.
 Spraying should be preceded and followed by an assessment of susceptibility.
 Any sign of resistance in vector should lead to an immediate change in insecticide.
 BHC should be kept as a second line of defence.

 Early diagnosis and treatment are essential for both individual patients and for the community.
-Untreated VL patients act as a reservoir for parasites and therefore contribute to disease transmission in anthroponoticVL areas.
-Early case finding and treatment is therefore considered an essential component of VL control.
+Untreated VL patients act as a reservoir for parasites and therefore contribute to disease transmission in anthroponotic VL areas.

 The risk of infection can be reduced through health education and by the use of individual protective measures such as avoiding sleeping on floor, using fine-mesh nets around the bed.
-Insect repellents for temporary protection and keeping environment clean.
+Insect repellents for temporary protection and keeping the environment clean.